sf-wdi-14/notes/lectures/week-10/_2_tuesday/dusk/routing_and_services.md

 - a WelcomeCtrl at `/`
 - a BooksCtrl at `/books`
-- a Book service (we will see below what that means)
+- a Book service that contains books the controller can fetch

 # Reflect
 Pair up and explain to each other the purpose of